drshahizan/software-engineering/materials/mod3.md

 • Focus on delivering value to the customer quickly and frequently

 • Works best when the project requirements are unclear or subject to change

+• Focus on adaptive approach

+• Requires less documentation and up-front planning

+• Changes are expected and can be accommodated easily

+• Emphasizes collaboration and communication among team members and customers

+• Generally follows an iterative and incremental approach, such as Scrum or Kanban

+• Quality is measured by the working software and customer satisfaction

+Overall, Plan-Driven development emphasizes planning and control, while Agile development emphasizes flexibility and adaptability.
+Plan-Driven development is best suited for projects with a clear and well-defined scope, while Agile development is best suited for projects with changing requirements or a high degree of innovation.

+## Agile Methods

+Agile methods are a set of practices and values used in Agile methodology, which is an iterative and collaborative approach to project management.
+Agile methods are designed to help teams deliver high quality products quickly and efficiently, while continuously adapting to changing requirements and feedback from customers.

+Some common Agile methods include Scrum, Kanban, and Lean.
+Scrum is a framework for managing and completing complex projects, with a focus on delivering a potentially shippable product increment at the end of each sprint.
+Kanban is a visual workflow management system that emphasizes continuous delivery and improvement.
+Lean is a set of principles and practices that emphasizes delivering value to customers while minimizing waste.

+Agile methods typically involve breaking a project down into small, manageable pieces and organizing work into short iterations or sprints.
+Teams work closely with customers and stakeholders to understand their needs and provide frequent opportunities for feedback.
+Agile methods also emphasize teamwork, communication, and collaboration, with a focus on empowering individuals and allowing them to self organize to get work done.

+Overall, Agile methods provide a flexible and adaptable approach to project management, allowing teams to respond quickly to changing requirements and customer needs while delivering high-quality products on time and within budget.